villuvicky/OrangeHRMProjectExample/README.md

 # OrangeHRMProjectExample
-This one has orangeHRM page tutomation code
+This one has orangeHRM page automation code